 A concrete mixture must have workability, consistency, and plasticity which are suitable for job conditions.
 Workability is a measure of how easy or difficult it is to place, consolidate, and finish concrete.
 Consistency is the ability of freshly mixed concrete to flow.
 Plasticity determines concrete's ease of molding.
 A plastic concrete mixture will maintain suspension of the aggregates, and therefore the mixture is not likely to segregate during transportation/handling.
 Segregation occurs when the coarse aggregate separates from the mortar.
-Mortar consists of fine aggregate, cement, finely divided minerals, water, and air.
+Mortar consists of fine aggregate, cement, finely divided minerals, water, and air (i.e., everything in the concrete but the coarse aggregate).

 The slump test is used to determine the consistency of concrete.
-The types of consistency are stiff (low slump or poor flow) and fluid (high slump or excellent flow).
-The slump test is an indication of workability and plasticity, but should not be used to compare mixtures of different proportions.
-In addition, the slump test is not a good indicator of workability for a concrete mixture containing fiber reinforcement or high fines.
-In regards to high fines, an FA 20 is a good example of this.
+Consistency ranges from stiff (low slump or poor flow) to fluid (high slump or excellent flow).
+The slump test is an indication of workability and plasticity but should not be used to compare mixtures of different proportions.
+In addition, the slump test is not a good indicator of workability for a concrete mixture containing fiber reinforcement or high fines content (for example, when using an FA 20).